 For each of the examples of praiseworthy applications of biochemical innovation described earlier, there are serious questions about potential misuse of the same (or closely related) innovations.

 For example, the invention of synthetic ammonia by Haber and Bosch led not only to new types of agricultural fertiliser but also to new ways of manufacturing explosives.
 Ammonia formed part of a reactive pathway that resulted in nitrates as used in First World War bombs.
 Military historians have suggested that, were it not for the Haber-Bosch process, Germany would have run out of explosives after just one or two years of warfare.
 Additional years of battlefield carnage could have been avoided.

-On hearing reports of the use of chlorine gas, Haber’s first wife became distraught.
+On hearing reports of the use of chlorine gas, Haber’s wife became distraught.
 A skilled chemist herself, she understood the grim implications of this deployment.
-She committed suicide, shooting herself with her husband’s military revolver.
+In a state of distress, she shot herself with her husband’s military revolver, and died shortly afterwards.
 Undeterred, Haber continued his research into poisonous gases, even after the end of the war.
 In the 1920s, scientists at his lab developed the formulation of cyanide gas which subsequently found horrific use in Nazi concentration camps.
 As a chilling example of unforeseen consequences, several members of Haber’s extended family met their death in these gas chambers.